-One of the most prominent members of an investment consortium which paid a record $5.15 billion to purchase an office building in Hong Kong’s Central district in November 2017 has just sold a chunk of his holdings in the 73-storey tower for nearly 18 percent less the average price per square foot paid for the building three years ago, according to local news reports.
+One of the most prominent members of an investment consortium which paid a record $5.15 billion to purchase an office building in Hong Kong’s Central district in November 2017 has just sold a chunk of his holdings in the 73-storey tower for nearly 18 percent less than the average price per square foot paid for the building three years ago, according to local news reports.

 David Chan Ping-chi, known locally as the King of Cassettes for having made his fortune as chairman of local tape and film manufacturer Acme Group, has seen the value of the nine floors he purchased in the Queen’s Road landmark fade nearly as quickly as sales of 8-track players, with the local tycoon having sold his 70 percent stake in the building’s 42nd floor for HK$405 million ($52.6 million), according to a report in Hong Kong’s Sing Tao Daily.

 That price for the 21,379 square foot (1,986 square metre) floor works out to HK$27,100 per square foot – or 35 percent less than Chan was able to charge when he sold the 38th floor of the building to an unnamed mainland investor for the equivalent of HK$42,000 per square foot in May 2019.

 The sale, which marks the lowest price paid for a piece of the Center since it changed hands three years ago, comes after the volume of real estate assets traded in Hong Kong fell by 80 percent during the first half of 2020, according to a recent report by Real Capital Analytics, with growing political tension and the coronavirus pandemic combining to boost office vacancy in Central district to 5.7 percent in July.